cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/plugin-basics.rst

 - Real-time Source (*realtimesource*, deprecated)
 - Real-time Sink (*realtimesink*, deprecated)

-In the Cask Hydrator UI, all Batch Aggregator, Batch Joiner, Spark Compute, and Spark Sink plugins are grouped under the Analytics section.
+In the CDAP Pipelines UI, all Batch Aggregator, Batch Joiner, Spark Compute, and Spark Sink plugins are grouped under the Analytics section.
 All Transformation and Windower plugins are grouped under the Transforms section.

-.. _cask-hydrator-developing-plugin-basics-maven-archetypes:
+.. _cdap-pipelines-developing-plugin-basics-maven-archetypes:

 Maven Archetypes
 ================